 If the option is not selected, then minor database version upgrades will be processed whenever they are included in the weekly stack release.

 Note: If you need a new environment to run an earlier minor database version (for example, to match another existing environment), contact Engine Yard Support.

-The default is to allow any collaborator to terminate an instance in the environment.
+(Optional) The default behavior is to allow any collaborator to terminate an instance in the environment.
 If you are the account owner, you can require users to re-enter their password before allowing an instance to be terminated.

 Select the appropriate application takeover option for this environment:

 Boot from snapshot - The default method boots a replacement app slave from a new app master snapshot.